“Don’t Call It a Disorder.”

 ADHD Is Not a Disorder

-I have never stopped loving attention deficit hyperactivity disorder (ADHD or ADD).
+I have never stopped loving ADHD.

 I have the condition, and I treat hundreds of people with it every year at my center in Massachusetts.
 In fact, you could say I have a love affair with ADHD.
 But I dislike the name “ADHD” and all that it implies.